ligolang/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 </Syntax>

-There is a special built-in parametrised `option` type with `Some` and `None` constructors, so we can rewrite the snippet above as:
+There is a special built-in parameterised `option` type with `Some` and `None` constructors, so we can rewrite the snippet above as:

 <Syntax syntax="pascaligo">